-- Thoroughly inspect the fuel system for leaks every time you take on fuel. - Follow both the Cruiser & Yacht Owner's Manual fueling instructions and the engine operation manual fuel recommendations.
+- Thoroughly inspect the fuel system for leaks every time you take on fuel. - Fueling instructions are provided in the Cruiser & Yacht Owner's Manual, and fuel recommendations are provided in the engine operation manual.
+Carefully read this information.

 Avoid the storage or handling of gear near the fuel lines, fittings and tank.